Elliptic regularization of some semilinear parabolic free boundary problems: Proof of the main theorem

 This section is devoted to the proof of \Cref{thm:MainIntro}, which is split in three steps.
-We first write the Euler-Lagrange equations for minimizers $u_\vep$ of $\EE_\vep$ (see \Cref{Lem:EulerEqMinFF} below).
-Then, in \Cref{Lem:NonDeg} we establish a uniform non-degeneracy property.
-We finally combine the above two properties to pass two the limit as $\vep \to 0$, along a suitable subsequence, establishing \Cref{thm:MainIntro}.
-Recall that we are using the notation $Q:= \RR^n\times (0,+\infty)$ and $f_\gamma(u) := \gamma \chi_{\{u > 0\}} u^{\gamma - 1}$. \begin{lem} Let $\vep \in (0,1)$ and let $u_\vep \in \UU_0$ be the minimizer of $\EE_\vep$ in $\UU_0$.
-Then
+We first write the Euler-Lagrange equations for minimizers $u_\vep$ of $\EE_\vep$ (see \Cref{Lem:EulerEqMinFF} below) and then, in \Cref{Lem:NonDeg}, we establish a uniform non-degeneracy property.
+Next, we establish parabolic non-degeneracy and optimal regularity results for solutions to parabolic obstacle problems.
+Last, we combine all these ingredients to pass two the limit as $\vep \to 0$, along a suitable subsequence, establishing \Cref{thm:MainIntro}.
+Recall that we are using the notation $Q:= \RR^n\times (0,+\infty)$ and $f_\gamma(u) := \gamma \chi_{\{u > 0\}} u^{\gamma - 1}$.